HapticSPM/Haptic-Programming-Interface/README.md

 # LabView-Control-Interface
-All of the C++ source code used to create the LabView VIs.
-This is how the haptic device interfaces with LabView.
+Dynamic link library that interfaces the haptic device with LabVIEW.